dougeby/IntuneDocs/intune/lookout-mobile-threat-defense-connector.md

 ![diagram showing conditional access policy granting access when device is determined to be compliant after remediation](./media/malicious-apps-unblocked.png)

 ### Control access based on threat to network
-Detect threats to your network such as Man-in-the-middle attacks and protect access to WiFi networks based on the device risk.
+Detect threats to your network such as man-in-the-middle attacks and protect access to WiFi networks based on the device risk.

 **Block network access through WiFi:**